cesanta/mongoose/docs/API.md

 Called when Mongoose is about to terminate a thread.
 Used to clean up the state initialized by `MG_THREAD_BEGIN` handling.
 Return value is ignored.

+## mg\_get\_option()

+    const char *mg_get_option(const struct mg_context *ctx, const char *name);

+Get the value of particular configuration parameter.
+The value returned is read-only.
+Mongoose does not allow changing configuration at run time.
+If given parameter name is not valid, NULL is returned.
+For valid names, return value is guaranteed to be non-NULL.
+If parameter is not set, zero-length string is returned.

+## mg\_get\_valid\_option\_names()

+    const char **mg_get_valid_option_names(void);

+Return array of strings that represent valid configuration options.
+For each option, option name and default value is returned, i.e. the number of entries in the array equals to number_of_options x 2.
+Array is NULL terminated.

 ## Embedding Examples